belle2/basf2/online_book/prerequisites/git.rst

 forward process without errors.
 There will be a lot of changes to the scripts, notes, documents, code over time.

-Sometimes the changes will be wrong and we need to fix these errors.
-Sometimes we might get feedback to a specific version of our paper but we might have changed this part already and we need to figure out what still applies.
-And sometimes we might get an email like this:
+Sometimes, the changes will be wrong and we need to fix these errors.
+Sometimes, we might get feedback to a specific version of our paper but we might have changed this part already and we need to figure out what still applies.
+And sometimes, we might get an email like this:

 .. raw:: html